hpfem/hermes/doc/src/hermes2d/tutorial-2/conv.rst

 It is predicted by theory that adaptive $hp$-FEM should attain exponential convergence rate.
-This means that the slope of the convergence graph is steadily increasing, as shown in the following figure.
+This means that the slope of the convergence graph is the steeper the more one goes to the right:

 .. image:: conv-intro/aniso-hp.png
    :align: center